by Agathe

 The first written documents concerning the presence of animals with sick people date back to the 1790s.
 In other words, this is not a recent practice, and the benefits of animal presence have been known for a long time.
 Nevertheless, the practice only began to spread in the 1950s, and has been professionalized for some 20 years now.

-Animal mediation brings together a range of Animal-Associated Activities (AAA), with different aims: educational, social, therapeutic, playful etc. and are based on the triangular relationship and positive interactions between a qualified professional, a trained animal and a beneficiary.
+Animal assisted therapy brings together a range of Animal-Associated Activities (AAA), with different aims: educational, social, therapeutic, playful etc. and are based on the triangular relationship and positive interactions between a qualified professional, a trained animal and a beneficiary.
 All this is fostered by the mediating qualities of the animal partner, who contributes to the professional-beneficiary relationship, and offers numerous possibilities for accompaniment.These aims will depend on the basic training of the intervener (educator, psychologist, doctor, occupational therapist, animator).

 Interventions with animal care partners are defined within the framework of a personalized support project, according to the needs defined in advance with the beneficiary, his/her relatives and the multidisciplinary team.
 They are part of the person's individual project.